morganstanley/binlog/INSTALL.md

 # Install

 Binlog comes with complete CMake support.
-Binlog consits of two main components:
+Binlog consist of three main components:

  - A header only part for producing logs
  - A compiled executable to read the logs
+ - A compiled library to read the logs programmatically

 In addition, as an **optional** dependency, **tests** depend on Boost 1.64.0 or higher, and performance tests on [Google Benchmark][].